An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$

 The theory that we develop in this paper allows us to extend the Hölder continuity to the boundary of the domain where the multivalued normal derivative is defined.
 We show an excess decay type theorem at points in corners, which for the linear setting corresponds to understanding the rate of decay of $u$ at $\mathbb{S}^1 \times \left \{0\right\}$.
-Moreover those points can shown to be regular points, the function $u$ decouples in a neighborhood of $\mathbb{S}^1 \times \left \{0\right\}$ as two classical harmonic functions whose graphs do not intersect in the interior.
+Moreover, those points can shown to be regular points.
+This is, the function $u$ decouples in a neighborhood of $\mathbb{S}^1 \times \left \{0\right\}$ as two classical harmonic functions whose graphs do not intersect in the interior.